arnovb-github/PoshCommence/docs/Get-CmcItemCount.md

 ```

 ## DESCRIPTION
 Gets the number of items in a Commence category.
-A value of -1 means that the category was not found.

 ## EXAMPLES